Alisha Newton

-Alisha Newton (born July 22, 2001) is a Canadian actress.
-She is known for her role as Georgie Fleming Morris on the Canadian television drama series Heartland.
+Alisha Newton (born 22 July 2001) is a Canadian actress.
+She is notable for her main roles as Georgie Fleming Morris on the Canadian television drama series Heartland (2012–2023), and as Helen Mathis in the thriller series Devil in Ohio (2022).

+She is also known for her role as Erin in the teen drama series My Life with the Walter Boys, which has been on Netflix since 7 December 2023.

 Life and career

-Born in Vancouver, Alisha Newton began appearing in commercials at the age of four and began acting four years later.
+Born in Vancouver, Alisha Newton's screen debut at a young age, appearing in a 'Little Mommy' commercial, before her debut acting role in television movie The Wyoming Story in 2010.

 Newton played Young Annabeth Chase in the post-2013 release, Twentieth Century Fox's Percy Jackson: Sea of Monsters.

 Since 2012, Newton has been a series regular on the CBC drama series Heartland.
 She portrays Georgie Fleming Morris, a child who finds a nurturing home at Heartland Ranch, owned by Jack Bartlett (Shaun Johnston), who runs the ranch with his granddaughters Amy (Amber Marshall), and her sister Lou (Michelle Morgan).
+During the early years of filming of Heartland, Newton received on-set schooling.

 In 2014, Newton played the minor role of Sofia Dunlap in the 2014 film The Tree That Saved Christmas.

+In 2022, she played a main role as Helen, eldest daughter of the Mathis family who takes in the protagonist Mae, in the Netflix thriller series Devil in Ohio.

+Personal life

+In July 2025, Newton announced that she had become engaged to her boyfriend Trevor.